apache/jackrabbit-site/src/site/markdown/downloads.md

 <a class='anchor' name='v2.6'></a>
 Apache Jackrabbit 2.6.8 (February 9th, 2017)
 --------------------------------------------
-Apache Jackrabbit 2.6.8 is patch release that contains fixes and improvements over previous 2.6.x releases.
+Apache Jackrabbit 2.6.8 is a patch release that contains fixes and improvements over previous 2.6.x releases.
 Jackrabbit 2.6.x releases are considered stable and targeted for production use.

 See the [full release notes](http://www.apache.org/dist/jackrabbit/2.6.8/RELEASE-NOTES.txt) for more details.